ievgennaida/animation-timeline-control/README.md

 ></TimelineComponent>
 ```

+## FAQ

+- Can I have a tree view or list on the left/right?
+Answer: The outline/tree view has to be implemented separately.
+This gives additional control over the styling.
+- Can I have separately connected groups of keyframes per row?
+Answer: Yes, multiple groups can be created per row.
+See <demo/demo.js> for details.
+- Can I override the format of the gauge?
+Answer: Yes, the text can be changed.
+Just override the method _formatUnitsText.
+- Can I have an individual style per row/keyframe/group?
+Answer: Yes, every instance can be styled separately if needed.
+- Can I style individual keyframes?
+Answer: Yes, you have to override _renderKeyframe.
+See <demo/demo.js> for details.

 ### Outline list

 Outline list\tree can implemented as a separate HTML component and scrolling needs to be synchronized with the timeline.